 BLESSED BE THE FROOT LOOPS

-Weird one, this.
-Didn’t realise there was such a big market for people who love both 80s dystopian literature and multi-coloured, sugary cereal hoops.
-Fair play to you TBH if you’ve got the confidence to rock one of these stickers on your office notepad – but if it doesn’t get you fired, you should probably quit.
+I didn’t realise there was such a big market for people who love both 80s dystopian literature and multi-coloured, sugary cereal hoops.
+Fair play to you, TBH, if you’ve got the confidence to rock one of these stickers on your office notepad – but if it doesn’t get you fired, you should probably quit.
 Despite being the most capitalist thing on this list, I’m giving the Froot Loops merch fifth place because in a weird way I kind of respect it.
 Please don’t @ me.

 WINE FROM THE THEOCRATIC HILLS OF GILEAD